Stories

 We stood in the hall and had a good conversation.
 It was fun and light.
 I was captivated.

-I had tried to convince myself that we could only be friends because of the age difference.
+I tried to convince myself that we could only be friends because of the age difference.
 My friends constantly reminded me of it as well.
 I felt the disapproval in the eyes watching us at church.

 Yeah, that conviction lasted about a week.